AltropInc/alt/doc/script/TypeEnum.md

 ## Enumeration Set Class

-The enumeration set type `enumset` is a value class that implements the *comparable* interface with a support of all built-in operators in [clusivity group](Operators.md):
+All concrete enumeration set type are derived from the enumeration set class `enumset`, which is a value class that implements the *comparable* interface with a support of all built-in operators in [clusivity group](Operators.md):
 ```altro
 value class enumset is comparable
 {